-SR request is explicitly linked to a DNR (?)
+SR request is explicitly linked to the DNR’s Resource name

-Any templates for the SR request we should have the DNR reference/Resource name.
+Any templates for the SR request should have the DNR’s Resource name.

-Similarly to an e-Tag entry
+Similarly to an e-Tag entry, the methodology used (replace or decrement)

-Profile for the SR should be under the limit of the DNR (?)
+Profile for the SR should be under the limit of the resources designations

 Some implementations require that the SR do not exceed DNR profiles while others require flexibility for SR to exceed the DNR profiles.